 Location

 The Passerelle des Arts is located in the 1st arrondissement of Paris, on the left bank of the Seine.
-It lies between the Louvre and Pont Royal and between Pont du Carrousel and Pont de l’Alma.
+It lies between the Louvre, Pont Royal, Pont du Carrousel, and Pont de l’Alma.

 History